Community

 Why Community Matters to Me

-For me, it all boils down to one core value: building real, authentic connections.
-I’m talking about creating the kind of community where people actually know each other’s names, share a laugh, swap a story or two, and genuinely connect—without all the phony pretenses.
+For me, community comes down to one thing: building real connections.
+The kind where people actually learn each other’s names, share a laugh, trade a few stories, and get to know one another without putting on an act.
 None of that “Heyyy girl, I've missed you, it's been so longgggg, how arrreeee you?” crap.

-I don’t do my community work for pats on the back, perks, or to impress anyone.
-Almost everything I’ve done over the years—from hosting epic dinner parties and goofy team game nights to organizing free group hikes—has been on my own dime, offered up purely because I believe it makes life better for everyone involved.
+I don’t do this for applause, perks, or to impress anyone.
+Nearly everything I’ve organized over the years, from ridiculous dinner parties and goofy team game nights to free group hikes, came out of my own pocket.
+I did it because it made life more interesting, brought good people together, and gave everyone involved something real to remember.

 Why Community Matters

-I wanted to offer something different: an open door, a welcoming backyard, a lake adventure, or a casual indoor game night where strangers would leave as friends.
-I regularly—and I mean literally—invited strangers from the internet who saw my posts into my home for potluck dinners.
+I wanted to create another option: an open door, a welcoming backyard, a day on the lake, or a casual game night where people could show up alone and leave knowing someone.
+I regularly invited total strangers who found my posts on the internet into my home for potluck dinners.
+Yes, literally.

 Universal Love & Stranger Danger